Keerthana-Yellapragada/Keerthana-Yellapragada/README.md

 [![ForTheBadge makes-people-smile](http://ForTheBadge.com/images/badges/makes-people-smile.svg)](http://ForTheBadge.com)

 ## ⚡ What am I Passionate About?
-Healthcare tech & development!
+Healthcare technologies & their software development!
-👯 I’m looking to collaborate on medical + dental software development

 ## 📫 How to reach me: [![linked in][github-icon]][github-url] [![linked in][linkedin-icon]][linkedin-url]